The kitchen is the most dangerous room in the house, so kitchen safety is important.

 1. Wash Your Hands Before, During, and After Handling Food

 Washing your hands is the number one defense against germs in all situations, not just in the kitchen.

 This goes double and triple for food.
-Think of all the people who've handled your food, from the people who picked it to the people who processed it to the grocer who stocked it (and if not wrapped, the cashier who rang it up).
+Think of all the people who've handled your food, from the people who picked it to the people who processed it to the grocer who stocked it.

 So wash your produce, but more importantly, wash your hands.
 Before you cook (to wash away all the exterior germs), while you cook (to wash away all the germs from the food you've handled), and after you cook (to wash away all the side effects of cooking).
 And of course, wash before you eat (again, to wash away all the exterior germs your hands have touched).

 And don't forget to use a little lotion.
 I keep a bottle under the sink, right next to my dish soap.
 With all that washing, your hands are going to need it.

 Did you know there's an official hand washing method put out by the CDC?
 Here it is, straight from the CDC (Center for Disease Control) website: